MahmoudFawzyKhalil/obsidian-global-search-and-replace/README.md

 ## Features

-- Search all of your vault's markdown files for a case-sensitive match, and do a replace
+- Search all of your vault's markdown files for a case-sensitive match
+- Replace match
+- Open note at match
-- Keyboard shortcuts `Enter` to replace and arrow keys to cycle through matches
+- Keyboard shortcuts `Enter` to replace, `Cmd Enter` to open at match, and arrow keys to cycle through matches

 ## Installation